cli/cli/.github/ISSUE_TEMPLATE/bug_report.md

 2. View the output '....'
 3. See error

-### Expected behavior
+### Expected vs actual behavior

-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen and what acutally happened.

-### Actual behavior

-A clear and concise description of what actually happened.

-### Screenshots

-Add screenshots to help explain the bug, if you feel comfortable with sharing it.

 ### Logs

-Paste the activity from your command line, if you feel comfortable with sharing it.
+Paste the activity from your command line.
+Redact if needed.

-### Additional context

-Add any other context about the bug here.